 When booking your cruise, think about the itinerary carefully because you won’t have any control over it later.
 For instance, we have been to St. Thomas in the US Virgin Islands and really don’t feel the need to return.
 It is a popular stop on many Caribbean cruises, though.

-One cruise we’ve had our eye on is a Southern Caribbean cruise to Aruba, Bonaire and Curacao out of Ft.
-Lauderdale.
-This, of course, is a fairly lengthy cruise and only runs a few times a year.
+One cruise we’ve had our eye on is a Southern Caribbean cruise to Aruba, Bonaire and Curacao.
+This, of course, is a fairly lengthy cruise if sailing out of South Florida.
 Fitting it into our school breaks has proven to be difficult thus far.
-Perhaps we’ll splurge on it for Christmas one year.
+So, when we discovered the new Norwegian Viva would sail there from San Juan, we jumped on it!
+That cruise is booked for February 2025 with our friends, Dave and Jen.

 Finally, be prepared that your itinerary could change for any reason.
-Of course, if you are traveling during hurricane season weather can always prompt a change.
+If you are traveling during hurricane season weather can always prompt a change.
 My feeling on this, though, is that it’s better to be on a ship that can typically avoid a storm than stuck on an island that you can’t get off.

 Choose an itinerary you know you will enjoy.
 If it changes, well, that’s just part of the adventure of travel.
 And, if there is a particular port you’re not excited about, know that you can stay on the ship.
 In fact, that is a great time to actually enjoy some peace and quiet in the main areas.